 TABLE OF OFF-STREET PARKING REQUIREMENTS USES: PARKING NUMBER OF SPACES 2.
-Multifamily dwelling: paces for each dwelling 3.
+Multifamily dwelling: Two spaces for each dwelling unit 3.
 Manufactured housing: Two spaces for each dwelling unit 4.
-Elderly housing: One space for each dwelling unit TABLE OF OFF-STREET PARKING REQUIREMENTS USES: PARKING NUMBER OF SPACES COMMERCIAL 5.
+Elderly housing: One sp One space for each dwelling unit - TABLE OF OFF-STREET PARKING REQUIREMENTS USES: PARKING NUMBER OF SPACES со MMERCIAL 5.
 General offices: One space per 300 square feet of gross floor area 6.
 Medical offices: One space per 200 square feet of gross floor area 7.
 Farm stands: One space per 300 square feet of gross floor area 8.
-Automotive retail and service establishment, farmers marke and other retail and service establishments, utilizing externishments, utilizing externis One space per 1,000 square feet of gross floor area.
+Automotive retail and service establishment, farmers markets, and other retail and service establishments, utilizing extensive display areas, either indoor or outdoor which are usually extensive in relation to customer traffic: One space per 1,000 square feet of gross floor area.
 In the case of outdoor display areas, in addition to the above, there shall be one space for each 1,000 square feet of lot area in such use 9.
 Other retail, service, finance, insurance or real estate establishment: One space per each 300 square feet of gross floor area 10.
 Restaurant: One space for each four seats of total seating capacity

 TABLE OF OFF-STREET PARKING REQUIREMENTS USES: PARKING NUMBER OF SPACES 11.
 Bed and Breakfast: One and one half spaces per sleeping room 12.
-Auto and truck service sta Three spaces per service bay 13.
-Hotels/motels [Added 3-10-1998 Town by Amendment No. 3] Editor's Note: This amend provided for the renumble former items 13 through 2 through 23, respectively.
+Auto and truck service station: Three spaces per service bay 13.
+Hotels/motels [Added 3-10-1998 Town Meeting by Amendment No. 3 ] Editor's Note: This amendment also provided for the renumbering of former items 13 through 22 as 14 through 23, respectively.
 One space for each sleeping room, square feet of public meeting room.
-The Planning Board may require more spaces if large function areas are proposed plus one space for each 400 TABLE OF OFF-STREET PARKING REQUIREMENTS USES: PARKING NUMBER OF SPACES CON MMUNITY FACILITIES 14.
+The Planning Board may require more spaces if large function areas are proposed plus one space for each 400 TABLE OF OFF-STREET PARKING REQUIREMENTS USES: PARKING NUMBER OF SPACES COMMUNITY FACILITIES 14.
 Theater, auditorium, church, or similar place of public assembly with seating facilities: One space for each four seats of total seating capacity 15.
 Hospital: One and one half spaces per bed at design capacity 16.
 Nursing Home: One half space per bed at design capacity 17.
 Business, trade, or industrial school or college: One space for each 200 square feet of gross floor area in classrooms 18.
 Other school: Two spaces per classroom in an elementary and junior high school: four spaces per classroom in a senior high school plus space for auditorium or gymnasium, whichever has the larger capacity